 What does Priority Placement Mean?

-Some schools can only take a limited number of students so they fill up fast for the 2014-15 academic year.
+Some schools can only take a limited number of students so they fill up fast for the following academic year.
 In order to have the best possible chance to get into your first choice school you should submit your full application by the Priority Placement deadline.

 How do I apply?

 With the exception of Work Study funds, financial aid recipients can expect to use their regular aid to study at a participating campus.
 Students must apply for financial aid at the campus where they pay their tuition, i.e. UMF.
 Make an appointment to talk with someone in the Merrill Center – Student Accounts as soon as you make your decision to participate in the NSE program.
 One of the required application documents is an NSE budget estimate (based on your first choice school), which will be signed by the Financial Aid Officer you meet with.

 While this type of arrangement cannot be guaranteed, you can make this request.
 In the past, students have had some successes with this endeavor.
 There is a place on the NSE application to indicate that you are requesting a linked placement.
 You should only choose this option if your individual participation is contingent upon the participation of your friend.